Audio Format Guide

 .flac

-Lossless compression for audiophiles.
+Lossless compression for archiving and hi-fi.

 Lossless